Do you need a real estate website fast?

 In that case, you’ll need the self-hosted WordPress.org software instead.”

 So I checked on the wordpress.com platform to see if a plugin could do that.

 And unfortunately, I couldn’t find any plugin that would do that on the overview site (source).

 You can check it out here.

-Duda started in 2010 and is a website builder with a stronger focus on mobile-friendly websites.
+Duda started in 2010 and is a website builder focusing more on mobile-friendly websites.

 The company had mobile-friendliness and responsive websites from the very beginning in mind.